jeffreysorgen/golf-club-sensors/README.md

 1. This README defines the parts of my [golf swing idea](https://github.com/jeffreysorgen/hello-world/blob/main/README.md#golf-swing-idea) (ongoing)

 Next steps:
-* Decide how to divide hello-world from my-journey, and make my-journey maybe private
+* Decide if or how to divide hello-world from my-journey, and make my-journey maybe private
 * Create **GitHub Pages** with [**this** guide](https://guides.github.com/features/pages/) to show Accomplishments
 * Upon completion of EdX course, review the material and do all assignments again
   - Include Jupyter Notebooks, Python, C++ (the h files and others)